sjpcp5/obsidian_notes/Hobbies/DnD/Akira/Akira Sheet.md

 * 1 | tome memory and logic exercise intelligence 48 hrs intelligence goes +2 increase and increases the total to 22.
 It does not tingle with magical energy at the moment.
 Backstory he has read it twice.

 Actions
-	- Extra Attack
+	- Extra Attack: One extra attack when attacking
-	- Second Wind
+	- Second Wind: bonus action to regain hit points
-	- Action Surge
+	- Action Surge : 1 extra action and possible bonus action
+	- Breath Weapon: 15 ft cone of psychic damage.
+The DC for this saving throw equals 8 + your Constitution modifier + your proficiency bonus.
+After you use your breath weapon, you cannot use it again until you complete a short rest
+	- Protection Fighting Style:

 ### Find Familar
 #### PSEUDODRAGON